Milan · Operators

 Entry routes for Milan operators.

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, US-procurement risk architecture, past-performance translation, and trust posture for the American buyer, then launches it into market.
+GMA rebuilds positioning, US-procurement risk answers, past-performance translation, and trust posture for the American buyer, then launches it into market.
 Common first engagement when one US OEM pursuit or one US channel is in flight.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run across wholesale, DTC, and OEM tiers where applicable.
-Paid, owned, earned, conversion architecture, and sales enablement.
+Ads, website, search, sales pages, follow-up, and sales material.
 The standard shape for Milan operators committed to US scale and qualifying onto US OEM procurement panels.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Milan operators running several US product lines, multiple US subsidiaries, or active US OEM programs requiring continuous past-performance updates.

 See the Partnership →